input-output-hk/marlowe-cardano/marlowe-runtime/docs/filtered-chain-sync-spec-1.0.md

 The `RequestHandshake` message is encoded as follows, in the following order:

 - A `tag` octet consisting of the value `0x01`
-- 4 octets representing a 4-byte integer length that describes the length of the following string.
+- 4 octets containing the length of the following string as a big-endian 32-bit integer.
 - A UTF-8 encoded string of octets containing the schema version.

 #### ConfirmHandshake message